XinYangMTSU/NSF/Research.md

-   `In this paper, the modeling consisted of three separate steps: (i) modeling of selectivity, (ii) estimation of uncertainties  by Monte Carlo simulations, and (iii) decision analysis by Bayesian influence diagrams, focusing on the structural uncertainties and model selection.`
+   `In this paper, the modeling consisted of three separate steps: (i) modeling of selectivity, (ii) estimation of uncertainties  by Monte Carlo simulations, and (iii) decision analysis by Bayesian influence diagrams, focusing on the structural uncertainties and model selection.
+They use their approach to identify robust management measures that reduce the risk of overfishing and the sensitivity to management information.'

 ## ![#66ff00](https://placehold.it/15/66ff00/000000?text=+) `4.
 Neural Networks`